What is Single Sign-On (SSO) and How it Works?

 1. What is an example of SSO?

-The best example of SSO login is Google’s implementation of SSO in its products.
+When we talk about what is an SSO login, the best example of SSO login is Google’s implementation of SSO in its products.
 For instance, if you’re logged in to Gmail, you automatically gain access to all other products of Google like YouTube, Google Drive, Google Photos, etc.

 2. What is the difference between single sign-on (SSO) and social login?